Red clump: Standard candles

 In theory, the absolute luminosities of stars in the red clump are fairly independent of stellar composition or age so that consequently they make good standard candles for estimating astronomical distances both within our galaxy and to nearby galaxies and clusters.
 Variations due to metallicity, mass, age, and extinctions affect visual observations too much for them to be useful, but the effects are much smaller in the infrared.
 Near infrared I band observations in particular have been used to establish red clump distances.
 Absolute magnitudes for the red clump at solar metallicity have been measured at −0.22 in the I band and −1.54 in the K band.
 The distance to the Galactic Center has been measured in this way, giving a result of 7.52 kpc in agreement with other methods.

 Red bump

 The red clump should not be confused with the "red bump" or red-giant-branch bump, which is a less noticeable clustering of giants partway along the red-giant branch, caused as stars ascending the red-giant branch temporarily decrease in luminosity because of internal convection.

 Examples

-Many of the bright "red giants" visible in the sky are actually early K class red-clump stars:
+Many of the bright "red giants" visible in the sky are actually G or early K class red-clump stars.
+Pollux, the closest red giant to the Sun, is believed to be a red-clump star.
+Other well-known examples include: